leonsomed/selfcrypt/README.md

 ## selfcrypt

+_Depends on node v24 or later due to older versions missing Argon2 KDF in node:crypto._

-A simple utility to encrypt files via the terminal.
+A simple CLI to encrypt files.
 It has only the essential dependencies of qr, jimp, and native dependencies.
 It encrypts files using AES-256-CBC.
 It passes the provided password through Argon2 KDF with a random salt.
 The result is a JSON encoded file with the encrypted ciphertext and settings to use for decryption.
 Additionally, you can specify an option to generate a QR code out of the encrypted file.
 The QR code is very useful for backup purposes since it can be printed to laminated paper.
 Also useful to transmit encrypted files to and from airgap devices via QR code scanning.
+CLI also supports image input files to decrypt from a QR code in a photo instead of the standard JSON encrypted format.

 ## Usage